Darxo/Hardened/README.md

 - Reach Mechanic has been simplified
 - Almost all shield changes have been reverted
 - ~60 perks are reworked or rebalanced
-- 2 new perks are introduced
+- 4 new perks are introduced
 - ~25 skills are tweaked
-- ~20 enemies are slightly tweaked
+- ~20 enemies are tweaked
 - ~30 QoL features or changes
 - ~13 niche vanilla bugs are fixed